NewGaea/kasuto_hylian/lexicon/lexicon-words-raw.md

 + **daz** (dahz) _contraction._ 1. of the, from the, about the, with the; a contraction of _daia taz_ 1. \[cb. [[Kasuto]]]
 + **dai-** _prefix._ 1. part of, taken from 2. fractional number prefix; this prefix indicates the denominator of a fraction, composed like so: _hira daitroan_ "one third" 1. \[_cb._ [Austin](contributors/austin-springer.md)]
 + **daia** (die' ah) _conjunction._ 1. of, from, about, with; used to connect related terms, especially related to possession or origin \[cb.
 [Kasuto](contributors/kasuto.md)]
-+ **daimoske** _noun._ 1. dragonfly, darner, damselfly; generally refers to non-monstrous insects with a dragonfly-like body
-+ **daimoska vorua** _noun._ 1. golden dragonfly; this rare variety of dragonfly or darner is said to shine even in the darkest night
-+ **daimoske zherdana** _noun._ 1.
-Gerudo Dragonfly; this may not be related to the _gëldörme_, however this ancient dragonfly is believed to be one of the ancient symbols of both Nayru and the Gerudo tribe
 + **dainshag** (dainshag) _verb_ 1. to guess ([[venus|Venus]])
 + **deatag** _verb_ 1. to stay, to remain, to reside 1. conflicts with canonical _vïnSag_ (to live, to reside, to dwell) ([[qbri|QBri]])
 + **dega** (day' gah) _adjective._ 1. divine, godly, sacred \[cb. [[Kasuto]]]